-Content that is too cold
+Content that is too Cold

 The first thing to look for on your heatmap is where important content is colder than you want it to be.
 If your content is too cold, it won’t be getting the attention that it deserves.
 This is particularly problematic if the cold area is a call to action.

-Content that is too hot
+Content that is too Hot

 If users are becoming distracted by less important design elements, you may need to soften or remove these to reduce distraction and help direct attention to where you want it to be.

-A/B and MVT (multi-variant testing)
+A/B and MVT (Multi-Variant Testing)

 Heatmaps are an extremely useful tool when it comes to comparing different variations of content.
-They can help you to understand which version will perform better, helping you to get it right first time.
+They can help you to understand which version will perform better, helping you to get it right the first time.

-Whether it’s a landing page or product packaging, A/B testing will allow you to test version A versus version B; whilst multi variant testing allows multiple concepts to be tested to discover which will be most effective.
+Whether it’s a landing page or product packaging, A/B testing will allow you to test version A versus version B; whilst multi-variant testing allows multiple concepts to be tested to discover which will be most effective.

-Keeping the clarity
+Keeping the Clarity

-To avoid confusing your viewer, your content should have a clear visual hierarchy which guides them naturally through the information.
+To avoid confusing your viewer, your content should have a clear visual hierarchy that guides them naturally through the information.
 Your viewer should be able to interpret a well-designed piece of content in a matter of seconds.

 You can use your heatmap to identify any areas of confusion.
 If you notice more than five hotspots in one area, or if the hotspots appear to be merging together, it’s likely that your content may be confusing your viewers.
 In this case, it’s a good idea to adapt the design to improve clarity.